dieple/puppet-module-generator/test-kitchen-README.md

 ## Testing

+This framework use test kitchen.
+All you have to run here for this project is

+    kitchen command_1  # command says hello world
+    ..
+    kitchen command_x #command says changeme

+if you want to know more about test kitchen then visit https://goo.gl/TeGCEZ

+### Override the tests

 If you don't want to run all the tests, don't hack the main _.kitchen.yml_!
 Instead create a simpler *.kitchen.local.yml* to override it.
 To see and example of an override it just rename the file _.kitchen.local.yml.example_ to _.kitchen.local.yml_.